-The offering price of the shares of common stock underlying the public warrants and the private placement warrants offered hereby is determined by reference to the exercise price of the warrants of \$11.50 per share.
-The public warrants are listed on the Nasdaq under the symbol "SMFRW."
+The offering price of the shares of common stock t underlying the public warrants s and the private placement warrants offered hereby s determined by reference to the exercise price of the warrants of \$11.50 p er share.
+The public warrants a are listed on the Nasdaq unde er the symbol "SMFRW."